Smilodon: Distribution and habitat

 S. gracilis entered South America during the early to middle Pleistocene, where it probably gave rise to S. populator, which lived in the eastern part of the continent.
 S. fatalis also entered western South America in the late Pleistocene, and the two species were thought to be divided by the Andes mountains.
-However, in 2018, a skull of S. fatalis found in Uruguay east of the Andes was reported, which puts the idea that the two species were allopatric (geographically separated) into question.
-In 2025, a skull of S. fatalis was also reported from the Dolores Formation, Uruguay where S. populator remains have also been discovered, providing further support to the idea that both species likely coexisted and potentially had interspecific hybridization.
+However, in 2018, a skull of S. fatalis found in northern Uruguay east of the Andes was reported, which puts the idea that the two species were allopatric (geographically separated) into question.
+In 2025, another skull of S. fatalis was reported from the Dolores Formation in southern Uruguay, where S. populator remains have also been discovered, providing further support to the idea that both species likely coexisted and potentially had interspecific hybridization.
 The American interchange resulted in a mix of native and invasive species sharing the prairies and woodlands in South America; North American herbivores included proboscideans, horses, camelids and deer, South American herbivores included toxodonts, litopterns, ground sloths, and glyptodonts.
 The native metatherian predators, the Sparassodonta, had gone extinct by the Pliocene, and were replaced by North American carnivores such as canids, bears, and large cats.

 By the Early Pleistocene, S. populator and Arctotherium angustidens were the only two top predators in South America to have reached a body mass of over 200 kg, the latter of which went extinct during the Middle Pleistocene.
 S. populator preferred large prey from open habitats such as grassland and plains, based on evidence gathered from isotope ratios that determined the animal's diet.
 In this way, the South American Smilodon species was probably similar to the modern lion.
 S. populator probably competed with the canid Protocyon there, but not with the jaguar, which fed primarily on smaller prey.
 On the other hand, morphometry points to S. populator being best adapted for more closed environments.